 Does my power supply have sufficient headroom?

 It's important to evaluate your power supply's capacity to see whether it has the necessary headroom to accommodate the increased power draw.
-An underpowered power supply might lead to unwanted system shutdowns and restarts or, in a worst case scenario, the power supply dies and takes a few of your components with it.
+An underpowered power supply might lead to unwanted system shutdowns, restarts, or, in a worst-case scenario, the power supply could die and take a few of your components with it.

 Get To Know Your Motherboard

-- CPU Multiplier - Dictates the ratio between the CPU and the front-side bus (FSB).
-The formula for determining the processor's frequency consists of multiplying the base clock by the CPU multiplier.
-For example, a processor with a 100 MHz BCLK with a multiplier of 40 will operate at 4,000 MHz or 4 GHz.
+- CPU Multiplier - Dictates the ratio between the CPU and the BCLK.
+The formula to determine the processor's frequency consists of multiplying the base clock by the CPU multiplier.
+For example, a processor with a 100 MHz BCLK with a multiplier of 40 will operate at 4,000 MHz, or 4 GHz.

-- Voltage Mode - Auto lets the motherboard decide.
-Manual sets a fixed Vcore.
-Offset mode adds a specific amount of voltage to the processor regardless of the frequency.
-Adaptive voltage only increases the voltage when the processor is operating in turbo mode.
+- Voltage Mode - Auto lets the motherboard decide the voltage to apply to the processor while 'Manual' or 'Override' allows you to assign a fixed Vcore.
+Offset mode adds a specific amount of voltage to the processor regardless of the frequency, while Adaptive voltage increases the voltage when the processor operates in turbo mode.

-- Intel Speedstep - Feature that increases or decreases processor speed and voltage according to the load.
+- Intel SpeedStep - Feature that increases or decreases processor speed and voltage according to system load.

-- Uncore - Regulates the frequency of the different controllers on the processor like the L3 cache, memory controller, etc.
+- Uncore - Regulates the frequency of the different controllers on the processor like the L3 cache, ring bus, memory controller, etc.

-- FCLK - Controls the speed in which data is passed from the processor to the graphics card.
-By default, Coffee Lake has an 800 MHz FCLK.
+- FCLK - Controls the speed at which data is passed from the processor to the graphics card.

 - VCCIO - Voltage for the memory controller and shared cache.